-(2) If during a recess of the Senate a vacancy occurs in any such office, the Governor shall appoint some fit person to discharge the duties thereof until the next meeting of the Senate, when he shall nominate a person to fill such office.
+(2) If during a recess of the Senate a vacancy occurs in any such office, the Governor shall appoint some fit person to discharge the duties thereof until the next meeting of the Senate, when the Governor shall nominate a person to fill such office.

-S70-20.
+\$70-20.
 Introduction and first reading of nominations.
 (1) Nominations received from the Governor are:

-(a) received by the President;

-(b) delivered to the Secretary of the Senate;

-(c) read under Order of Business No. 4, messages from the Governor; and referred to committee. (d)

-EX, #1 SEN. RULES!
-6/14/29

-aug

-(2) The above procedure constitutes introduction and first reading of the nominations.

-(3) The Secretary shall distribute a copy of the list of nominations to each Senator.

-S70-30.
-Committee Confirmation process.
-(1) (a) The committee shall hold hearings on the nominations after appropriate public notice has been made.

-(b) As part of the hearing process, the committee may request biographical information from the Governor for each nominee, if none has been provided.

-Following the hearings, the committee shall issue (2) preliminary standing committee reports to be distributed to each Senator, stating the committee's recommendations concerning the nominees.

-(a) If a Senator wishes to have an individual nominee, (3) or group of nominees, considered by the Senate separately from the group of nominees recommended by the committee, the Senator may request of the chairman of the committee that the nominee or nominees be considered by a separate resolution.
+- (a) received by the President; - (b) delivered to the Secretary of the Senate; - (c) read under Order of Business No. 4, messages from the Governor: and - (d) referred to committee. - (2) The above procedure constitutes introduction and first 9 reading of the nominations. - (3) The Secretary shall distribute a copy of the list of nominations to each Senator. - S70-30.
+Committee process.
+(1) (a) The committee shall research each nominee and may request biographical information from the Governor for each nominee if none has been provided. - (b) The committee chair shall submit a bill draft request for a simple resolution to include the nominees specified by the committee chair.
+These bill draft requests will not count against any bill draft request limit imposed on members.
+When the resolution has been prepared and introduced, the committee shall hold a hearing on the resolution after appropriate public notice has been made. - (2) Following the hearings, the committee shall issue preliminary standing committee reports to be distributed to each Senator, stating the committee's recommendations concerning the nominees. - 26 (3) (a) If a Senator wishes to have an individual nominee, or group of nominees, considered by the Senate separately from the group of nominees recommended by the committee, the Senator may request of the chair of the committee that the nominee or nominees be considered by a separate resolution.

-(b) A Senator must request separate consideration of a nominee within three days of receipt of the preliminary standing committee report.
-The committee chairman shall honor this request.

-(4) After waiting threative days from the day of distribution the preliminary standing committee report, the committee of chairman shall issue formal standing committee reports for simple resolutions based on recommendations from the Senators and deliver the reports to the Secretary of the Senate.
+- (b) A Senator must request separate consideration of a nominee within 3 days of receipt of the preliminary standing committee report.
+The committee chair shall honor this request. - (4) After waiting 3 days from the day of distribution of the preliminary standing committee report, the committee chair shall issue a final standing committee report and deliver the report to the Secretary of the Senate. - (a) If a nominee is to be separated from the resolution, the final standing committee report shall include an amendment deleting that nominee. - (b) When a nominee has been separated at the request of a Senator, the committee chair shall submit a bill draft request for a simple resolution to include only the nominee so separated.
+When the resolution has been prepared and introduced, the committee shall take executive action on the resolution.
+When a hearing on the separated nomination was held prior to the committee's preliminary standing committee report, no additional hearing need be held before the committee takes action on the separate resolution.
+After the committee's executive action, the committee chair shall issue a standing committee report. - (5) If a resolution contains only one nominee, the committee shall dispense with the preliminary standing committee report and shall issue a final standing committee report to be distributed to each Senator stating the committee's recommendation concerning the nominee.

-(5) The Secretary will assign numbers and read the reports under Order of Business No. 2, reports of standing committees, and forward them to request the Legislative Council for processing and printing, to draft the formal Resolution of Confirmation-

-(6) Thereafter, the resolution must be placed on Order of Business No. 11 the next legislative day for consideration by the Business ...
-Senate.
-Motions to approximately $\mathcal{L}{(A, f)}$ order and may be debated.
-Appendix A List of Question Senate.
-Motions to approve or disapprove of the resolution are in
+- (6) The Secretary will read the reports under Order of Business No. 2, reports of standing committees. - (7) Thereafter, the resolution must be placed on Order of Business No. 11 the next legislative day for consideration by the Senate.
+Motions to approve or disapprove of the resolution are in order and may be debated.